-The separate DC power policy settings are provided for systems, such as laptop computers, that run on both AC and DC power.
+Separate DC power policy settings are provided for systems, such as laptop computers, that run on both AC and DC power.
 Typically the DC policy will be stricter to enhance battery life.
 For desktop computers these values should be set to the same as the AC policy.
+The DC settings are ignored unless the Separate DC Settings feature is enabled: